-Clinical skills training courses and involves the use of standardized patients, medical simulation, clinical skills examinations, OSCEs, and preparation for the COMLEX 2 PE.
+Clinical skills training courses involve the use of standardized patients, medical simulation, clinical skills examinations, OSCEs, and preparation for the COMLEX 2 PE.
 Programs are available to train physicians, residents, students, and other health care professionals in patient interactions and clinical skills.

-Dr. Heather McCarthy serves as the medical director for patient-centered education.
-Clinical disorders and diseases are portrayed by a surrogate patient while training and assessment in physician-patient interactions are highlighted.
-The program utilizes community members to serve as surrogate patients in our training program.
-If you are interested in participating as a surrogate patient, please contact Carmen Hernandez at (954) 262-1686 for an application or click forms to complete the application online.
+Dr. Heather McCarthy serves as the executive medical director for NSU clinical skills learning center.
+Clinical disorders and diseases are portrayed by a standardized patient while training and assessment in physician-patient interactions are highlighted.
+The program utilizes community members to serve as standardized patients in our training program.
+If you are interested in participating as a standardized patient, please contact Carmen Hernandez at (954) 262-1686 for an application or click forms to complete the application online.

 Maintaining a cutting-edge educational program requires a continuous learning environment for administrators as well as faculty and staff members.
 Whether providing live or online instruction in educational methods, learning new technology tools, sharing knowledge about databases, or developing courses, Dr. Arif M. Rana, director of faculty development, is just a phone call away at (954) 262-1449.
 You are welcome to participate in any of our grand rounds lunch-and-learn programs, which allow faculty members to present medical knowledge on various topics within their fields.
-Our innovative, interprofessional grand rounds program is also a favorite of Health Professions Division personnel present aspects of diseases from the views of the different professions.
-To view past programs, you can access the faculty development link from the NSU-COM homepage in Shark Link.
-Beginning in 2013, the Enhancing Teaching Activities (ETA) program was implemented.
+Our innovative, interprofessional grand rounds program is also a favorite of Health Professions Division personnel who present aspects of diseases from the views of the different professions.
+In 2013, the Enhancing Teaching Activities (ETA) program was implemented.
 This program focuses primarily on enhancement of teaching skills so faculty are better prepared to keep pace with the changing learning environments and technology needed to educate the next generation of health professionals.
 In addition, the Faculty Wellness Series and Neuro Immune Institute Research Seminars are being offered.
 The wellness series help faculty create a life of balance while the research seminars attract renowned faculty to present cutting-edge research related to human health and disease.
 To view a list of current faculty development program offerings, please click here.

 To enhance and develop skills of students and faculty, several programs are available.
 Students, who wish to consider a career in academic medicine, can take an Academic Rotation elective as a fourth year student which provides hands-on training in medical education.
-Finally, for healthcare professionals wishing to enhance teaching skills and share hands-on knowledge of their profession, a Masters Degree in Medical Education is available.
-Please contact Dr. Marti Echols at (954) 262-1496 or firstname.lastname@example.org to learn more about either of these programs.
+Finally, for healthcare professionals wishing to enhance teaching skills and share hands-on knowledge of their profession, a Master of Science degree in Medical Education is available.
+Please contact the department to learn more about either of these programs.